cloud-shuttle/flow-rs/docs/architecture/ARCHITECTURE.md

-# Leptos Flow Architecture Specification
+# Flow-RS Architecture Specification

 ## Overview

-Leptos Flow is a high-performance, reactive flow-based node editor built on Rust and WebAssembly, designed specifically for the Leptos framework.
+Flow-RS is a high-performance, reactive flow-based node editor built on Rust and WebAssembly, with a framework-agnostic core and Leptos integration.
 This document outlines the core architectural decisions, design principles, and system boundaries.

 ## Core Design Principles